asvskartheek/pytorch-cnn-sentence-classification/README.md

 # pytorch-cnn-sentence-classification
-PyTorch Implementation of CNN for Sentence Classification by Yoo Kim (2014)
+PyTorch Lightning Implementation of CNN for Sentence Classification by Yoo Kim (2014)